Open access in India: Forums

 The Open Access India forum was started in 2011 as an online forum and as a community of practice.
-The members of the community of practice, Open Access India had adapted the PLOS's Open Access logo and modified it to represent it as the Open Access movement in India and had formulated a draft policy on Open Access for India.
+The members of the community of practice, Open Access had adapted the PLOS's Open Access logo and modified it to represent it as the Open Access movement in India and had formulated a draft policy on Open Access for India.

+Open access also has a dedicated community in India OpenAccess India working to further the goals of open access, particularly in relation to open access journals.
+This is an independent, user-driven community that supports researchers, institutions, and publishers through shared resources and transparency-focused initiatives.

 Journals

 As of April 2022, the Directory of Open Access Journals lists 326 open access journals which are being published from India of which, 233 are having no Article Processing Charges.
 Titles include the Indian Journal of Community Medicine, Indian Journal of Medical Research, Indian Journal of Medical Microbiology and Journal of Horticultural Sciences.